nefarius/WireShock/README.md

 ---

 This was a research project and an attempt of porting over the Bluetooth host stack from the C#-implementation used in [ScpToolkit](https://github.com/nefarius/ScpToolkit) to a native C Windows kernel-mode bus driver.
 It has been discontinued [in favour of better solutions](https://forums.vigem.org/topic/242/bluetooth-filter-driver-for-ds3-compatibility-research-notes).
 The code will stay up for anyone to use as either an inspiration or a negative example 😜 Do bear in mind, that the code may contain unaddressed issues!
+Compile and use at your own risk!

 ---